neuralml/neuralml.github.io/teaching.md

 _University of Bristol (2020-)_<br>
 [`Github repo`](https://uob-coms30035.github.io)

-​This unit seeks to acquaint students with machine learning algorithms which are important in many modern data science applications.
-We cover topics such as kernel Machines, probabilistic inference, neural networks, PCA/ICA, HMMs and emsemble models.
+​This unit seeks to acquaint students with machine learning algorithms which are important in many modern data and computer science applications.
+We cover topics such as kernel machines, probabilistic inference, neural networks, PCA/ICA, HMMs and emsemble models.
 Taught together with James Cussens and Edwin Simpson.

 <hr>